BandOnTheRun/ms-band-azure/README.md

 http://peted.azurewebsites.net/

-Check the Documentation folder for additonal slides, etc
+Check the Documentation folder for step by step instructions, slides from public events, etc